joeytmab/Lots-O-Thoughts-A-Social-Media-Backend-API-/README.md

 Social media platform backend, ultimately allowing for new and existing users to add/remove friends,post their thoughts of the day, and comment (via reactions) to other users' posted thoughts.

-This repository focuses on backend functionality, with a emphasis on demonstrating the abilities of `MongoDB`.
+This repository focuses on backend functionality, with an emphasis on demonstrating the abilities of `MongoDB`.
 In contrast to `mySQL`, MongoDB is a much more flexible document-oriented database program.
 Social networks favor using this program in contrast to other relational databases due to MongoDB's ability to process large amounts of data quickly and its flexibility with unstructured data.

-Technologies used include `Express.js` (for controller routes), and Mongoose ODM (for object data modeling with Node and MongoDB).
+Technologies used include `Express.js` (for controller routes), and `Mongoose` ODM (for object data modeling with Node and MongoDB).

 Demonstration of back-end functionality is to be done locally via Port 3001, as this repository is not deployed publicly.
 Routing addresses for APIs are listed here: